veaba/tensorflow-docs/docs/tf.compat/v1/wrap_function.md

 assert float(f_sub(1.0)) == 4.0
 assert float(f_sub(1.0)) == 3.0
 ```
-[tf.compat.v1.wrap_function](https://tensorflow.google.cn/api_docs/python/tf/compat/v1/wrap_function)Both  and tf.function create a callable TensorFlow graph.
-But while tf.function runs all stateful operations (e.g. tf.print) and sequences operations to provide the same semantics as eager execution, wrap_function is closer to the behavior of session.run in TensorFlow 1.x.
+Both `tf.compat.v1.wrap_function` and `tf.function` create a callable TensorFlow graph.
+But while `tf.function` runs all stateful operations (e.g. `tf.print`) and sequences operations to provide the same semantics as eager execution, `wrap_function` is closer to the behavior of `session.run` in TensorFlow 1.x.
 It will not run any operations unless they are required to compute the function's outputs, either through a data dependency or a control dependency.
 Nor will it sequence operations.

-[tf.function](https://tensorflow.google.cn/api_docs/python/tf/function)Unlike , wrap_function will only trace the Python function once.
-As with placeholders in TF 1.x, shapes and dtypes must be provided to wrap_function's signature argument.
+Unlike `tf.function`, `wrap_function` will only trace the Python function once.
+As with placeholders in TF 1.x, shapes and dtypes must be provided to `wrap_function`'s `signature` argument.
 Since it is only traced once, variables and state may be created inside the function and owned by the function wrapper object.
 #### Args:
-- fn: python function to be wrapped
+- `fn`: python function to be wrapped
-- signature: the placeholder and python arguments to be passed to the wrapped function
+- `signature`: the placeholder and python arguments to be passed to the wrapped function
-- name: Optional.
-The name of the function.
+- `name`: Optional.
+The `name` of the function.
 #### Returns:
 the wrapped graph function.